 - 1/4 cup raisins, optional

 Melt butter in small saucepan, remove from heat.
 Mix cornstarch and sugar together and add to butter.
 It will be sandy.
 Add the water, pouring slowly while whisking.
-Stir in the alcohol or extract.
 Return to heat and simmer, stirring often, until thick and bubbly.
 Remove from heat and add the alcohol or extract.
 Add raisins if using.